jaskieerr/Quick-weather/README.md

 ## Contact

-For any inquiries, please contact the project maintainer at nizar.zairat@gmail.com.
+For any inquiries, contact me at nizar.zairat@gmail.com

----

-Feel free to copy this into your README file.